-- Tertiary accommodation facilities must have appropriate and adequate infection control regulations and mandatory, regular checks to ensure that infection and disease control measures and standards are maintained; - 2.
+- 1. Tertiary accommodation facilities must have appropriate and adequate infection control regulations and mandatory, regular checks to ensure that infection and disease control measures and standards are maintained; - 2.
 In light of the recent Covid-19 pandemic, it would be important for student accommodation to have a pandemic and/or outbreak illness response plan in place that students are aware of.
-It is also important that student accommodation providers have plans and policies in place to financially support students when accommodation cannot be fully utilised during an outbreak.
+It is also important that student accommodation providers have plans and policies in place to adjust fees or payment arrangements as appropriate when accommodation cannot be fully utilised during an outbreak.